dolgovd/python/README.md

 14. **Budget Tracker** is an application with UI for income / expense tracking.
 PySide6 framework is used in the project.
 15. **Diagrams** Diagrams lets you draw the cloud system architecture in Python code.
 16. **Fast API** allows to build a comprehensive API for a project.
-17. **Site Scrapper** allows to parse web sites and store output in a txt file
+17. **Site Scrapper** allows to parse web sites and store output in a txt file.
+18. **RegEx** is a worksheet for work for regular expressions.
+Library "re" is used.